Investment Liquidity

 While bond market liquidity can vary dramatically, sellers are usually able to get out of their positions without offering a severe price discount.
 One way to avoid the potential illiquidity of individual bonds is to purchase fixed income products—such as mutual funds and ETFs.
 These instruments also allow investors to achieve broader diversification while helping to ensure they can liquidate their investments easily on short notice.

 Real estate is an example of an illiquid asset.
 It would be almost impossible to sell your home overnight and receive its market value.
-Your exact home’s price can’t be found scrolling across a market ticker.
+The exact price of your home can’t be found scrolling across a market ticker.
 It could take months and potentially lots of negotiating to find a buyer.
 Once the deal is closed, the transaction can sit in escrow for weeks.
-The selling process usually involves inspections, appraisals commissions and closing costs, which can add time and money.
+The selling process usually involves inspections, appraisals, commissions and closing costs, which can add time and money.

 Non-traded real estate investment trusts (REITs), as their name implies, are also illiquid assets.
 Unlike normal REITs, they don’t trade on exchanges.
 Their values are often opaque, making price discovery difficult on the secondary market, where buyers may be few and far between.
 Even if the prices were more transparent or discoverable, the lack of available buyers limits an investor’s ability to sell at the moment of their choosing.